AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ### ???
 BA ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:453px,left:55px,width:375px,mix-blend-mode:normal}

 The Akegata Jidai is the first era as it begins at the first moment in all of history.
 Before this era there was nothing but stillness, where not even light nor time flowed.
 From a single point of darkness at this beginning of time, the starlight of Hoshikuzuten burst forth, the moment that is credited for the creation of all that is.
-This starlight became the Ō-Hoshikuzushin, the zodiac beings and first of the Kami, who proceeded to create the map of the world.
-This dawn of the universe, the spark of starlight and the painting of the great world map by the Ō-Hoshikuzushin, is said to have taken uncountable millennia, yet passed in the blink of an eye.
-This era ended after the Ō-Hoshikuzushin finished their drawing of the world and created the first Myōjin, the couple Yōzanagi-sama and Inzanami-sama, to be the world's guardians and caretakers.
+This starlight became the Ō-Hoshikuzushin, the Zodiac beings and first of the Kami, who proceeded to create the map of the world.
+This dawn of the universe, the spark of starlight and the painting of the great world map by the </br>Ō-Hoshikuzushin, is said to have taken uncountable millennia, yet passed in the blink of an eye.
+This era ended after the </br>Ō-Hoshikuzushin finished their drawing of the world and created the first Myōjin, the couple Yōzanagi-sama and Inzanami-sama, to be the world's guardians and caretakers.

 :